spookylukey/django-views-the-right-way/source/dependency-injection.rst

 custom CBV base class, I confess I had a little twinge of sadness — my final code seemed just a little bit… *plain*.
 I now had just a bunch of simple functions and a few closures, and fewer OOP hierarchies and clever tricks to feel smug about.
-But this is misplaced sadness.
+Misplaced sadness!
 If you are into smugness-driven development, nothing can beat the feeling you get when you come back to some code 3 months or 3 years later and find it's so straightforward to work with that, after doing ``git praise``, you feel the need to give yourself a little hug.